ajuljulian/tech-playground/README.md

 ### What it does

-I'm using the [Echo](https://echo.labstack.com) module to expose a `User` service.
+* Expose a `User` service using the [Echo](https://echo.labstack.com) module

-I'm using the [Gorm](https://gorm.io) ORM module to persist users.
+* Persisting users to a Postgres database using the [Gorm](https://gorm.io) ORM module

-I'm using the [Go-Redis](https://github.com/go-redis/redis) Redis client to connect to a redis cluster.
+* Connecting to a redis cluster using the [Go-Redis](https://github.com/go-redis/redis) Redis client

+* Reading and wring to a Kafka topic using the [Kafka-Go](https://github.com/segmentio/kafka-go) module

 ### Third-party modules
 ```
 go get github.com/labstack/echo/v4
 go get github.com/go-redis/redis/v8
 go get -u gorm.io/gorm
+go get github.com/segmentio/kafka-go
 ```

 ## Client